Making Cargo Talk

 - Other pilots to come.

-Contact us if you wish to participate or propose your own pilot project.
+Contact us if you wish to take part or propose your own pilot project.

 The Interactive Cargo Task Force is composed of more than 50 participants representing the whole supply chain:

-- Up to 20 members representing their area of expertise.
+- 20 members representing their area of expertise.
 They are nominated by the IATA Cargo Operations and Technology Board (COTB);

 - Observers from IATA Members and industry stakeholders, including Strategic Partners, may attend the meetings with the agreement of the Secretary;